 It is important to complete the Free Application for Federal Student Aid (FAFSA), the application used to help determine student eligibility for financial aid.

-You can file as early as October 1 of your senior year.
+You can file your senior year.
 Make sure to file the FAFSA before your college's priority filing deadline to qualify for the most money.

 FEDERAL AID THAT A STUDENT CAN RECEIVE BY COMPLETING THE FAFSA: